santimattius/kmp-rpc-example/README.md

 # Kotlinx rpc example using KMP and Compose Multiplatform

+kotlinx.rpc is a Kotlin library for adding asynchronous Remote Procedure Call (RPC) services to your applications.
+Build your RPC with already known language constructs and nothing more!

+## Project

 This is a Kotlin Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.